Amitabh-DevOps/dev-gemini-clone/README.md

 After these commands, your kubeconfig (context `kind-gemini-cluster-external`) will point to `https://<INSTANCE_PUBLIC_IP>:45577` and ignore TLS issues.

+You can check it out using this command `kubectl config view --minify -o yaml`

 ---

 ## 4. Log In to ArgoCD via the Public NodePort